Jameis Winston Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Season Stats

-- He's also figured in the ground game, with 86 rushing yards (17.2 ypg) on 20 carries with one rushing touchdown.
+- He has tacked on 86 rushing yards on 20 carries with one touchdown, averaging 17.2 yards per game.

 - The Saints have run 43.5% passing plays and 56.5% rushing plays this season.
 They rank 21st in the NFL in scoring.

-- Winston has attempted 15 of his 116 passes in the red zone, accounting for 35.7% of his team's red zone plays.
+- Winston has thrown 15 passes in the red zone this season, 35.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Winston's matchup with the Seahawks.